cherorafi/book-buddy/README.md

 5. (make sure ur in project folder) and run ```npm install``` to recognize it as a project
 6. to run app: ```npx expo start```

+## Check if working
+Current app shows one blank screen with the word Empty! in the middle